 It’s a good idea to talk through the various options or seek advice from a professional to make sure you get an appropriate buoyancy aid for your kid based on their height and weight.

 Read more of our tips for paddle boarding with kids.

-Ww borrowed boards from Red Paddle Co who also supplied us with two Airbelt personal flotation devices.
+When we borrowed boards from Red Paddle Co they also supplied us with two Airbelt personal flotation devices*.
 Think of those life jackets they use in safety demonstrations on planes but tucked away in a waist belt that you can quickly put over your head and inflate should you get into trouble.